Jake McCarthy Player Props: Diamondbacks vs. Braves

-The Arizona Diamondbacks, including Jake McCarthy and his .406 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starting pitcher Spencer Strider and the Atlanta Braves at Chase Field, Saturday at 10:10 PM ET.
+Jake McCarthy -- with a slugging percentage of .406 in his past 10 games, including two extra-base hits -- will be in action for the Arizona Diamondbacks against the Atlanta Braves, with Mike Soroka on the mound, on June 4 at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Braves.
+In his most recent game he had a hitless showing (0-for-3) against the Braves.

 Jake McCarthy Game Info & Props vs. the Braves